pommes-public/pommesdata/docs/reference.rst

 +++++++

-* ``eeg_transformers.py`` contains functions for reading in and creating RES units regulated by the German Renewable Energies Act (Erneuerbare-Energien-Gesetz - EEG).
+* ``eeg_transformers.py`` contains functions for reading in and creating RES units under the German Renewable Energies Act (Erneuerbare-Energien-Gesetz - EEG).
   This comprises routines for reading in data, clustering, assigning market values etc.
   Additionally, routines for the projection of levelized costs of electricity (LCOE) for RES units are included.